quickdra/SocialDistance/README.md

-Algorithm 7 and 8 are yet to be implemented.

 Store.java - contains all the algorithms realted to store - algorithm 1, 3 and 4.

 DataBase.java - sets up and declares the tables - Store and StoreStaff.